coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 previously negated by a *slow* spell.
 Multiple *slow* spells simply extend the duration of the effect.

-### Construction {#golem--construction}
+### Construction

-A mithral golem's body is sculpted from 8 1/2 tons of pure iron and is then polymorphed into mithral (using *polymorph any object).*A mithral golem costs 250,000 gold pieces to create, which includes 5,000 gp for the body.
+A mithral golem’s body is sculpted from 8 1/2 tons of pure iron and is then polymorphed into mithral (using *polymorph any object).*A mithral golem costs 250,000 gold pieces to create, which includes 5,000 gp for the body.
 Assembling the body requires a successful Craft